Portugal Golden Visa: Funds vs Cultural Donation — Comparing the Two Routes

 The donation only wins on net cost if the fund loses so much money that it returns less than approximately €130,000 of your original €500,000 — a loss of over 74%.
 While possible, this would represent an extreme outcome.

-The fund route is particularly advantageous for:
+The fund route may be worth considering for:

 - Investors with existing experience in financial markets (the fund structure will feel familiar)